andrewgdotcom/spelling/spelling-rules.md

 #### 1Z4a: Vowel W

-Üze "w" as a vowel in "one", "two", and derivativs:
+Üze "w" as a vowel in "two" and derivativs:

-    wn, wnse, tw, twïse
+    tw, twïse

 #### 1Z4b: Regülar -teen, -[e]þ